M3DF One year part-time - Next intake: January 2015

 Dr Estelle Katsimani Senior Associate at Herbert Smith LLP specialising in Construction disputes.

-The Centre for Commercial Law Studies (CCLS) offers the first Europe-based Postgraduate Distance Learning Diploma in International Commercial Arbitration with online support.
+The Centre for Commercial Law Studies (CCLS) offers the first Europe-based Postgraduate Distance Learning Diploma in International Dispute Resolution - Arbitration with online support.

 Arbitration is becoming an increasingly popular and more specialised method to resolve disputes: